It has been said, WHEN WE KNOW BETTER, WE CAN DO BETTER. I think it is possible that

 Today I will begin thinking about, paying attention to, and writing down beliefs that I was raised perceiving I was supposed to believe.
 I will pick these beliefs apart and analyze then and decide if there are tweaks, changes, or improvements I can make to these beliefs that would benefit me even more in some way and add value to my life and the lives of my loved ones.

-goodinthehead is also on Facebook, Instagram, and Twitter!
-Follow us there, as well, for daily messages, inspiration, motivation, and reminders.
+goodinthehead is also on Facebook, Instagram, YouTube, and Twitter.
+Follow me there, as well, for daily messages, inspiration, motivation, and reminders.
 Please pay it forward, and share any message which may empower someone you love or may care about.
 Through adding value to others, we become more valuable.

 Remember: Mindset matters.
 Character counts.
-What we choose to consistently focus on is what EXPANDS in our lives.
+That which we choose to consistently focus on is what EXPANDS in our lives.
 WE CREATE our realities.